nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.18.
 Clearing all Entries : `clear`
-Want to start fresh?
+Want to have a fresh start?
 TypeTask offers a clear command to delete all entries from the Task Manager. <br>
 `WARNING` you will lose all your data after this command.
 Thus, use it wisely. <br>

 Format: `clear`